-We have collected 5 most amazing places in Russia that are devilishly gorgeous!
+We have collected 5 amazing places in Russia that are devilishly gorgeous!

 Be ready for a one in a lifetime experience seeing the gems of Russia and Siberia: Altai Mountains, Lena Pillars Nature Park, Baikal Lake, Swallow’s Nest Castle and ancient Kizhi city.